How to Become a DevOps Engineer From Scratch: Your 6-Step Guide

 This is where Kubernetes comes in.
 Kubernetes is a tool that can automate many of the tasks involved in deploying and managing applications packaged up as containers.
 You define how your application should run, and then Kubernetes takes care of the other details for you.
 This can save you a lot of time and effort.

 This is why Kubernetes has become such a popular tool in the industry.
 Many organizations use Kubernetes to manage their applications and streamline their deployment processes.
-So learning Kubernetes is a valuable skill and can open up many job opportunities for you.
+Learning Kubernetes can open up many job opportunities for you.

-To get started, check out the following course from KodeKloud:
+To get started, check out the following Kubernetes course from KodeKloud:

 4. Learn Infrastructure Automation Tools